ManApart/quest-command/design_doc.md

 #### Networks

 A network is an isolated collection of locations.
-Networks provide routes and allow you to travel from one place to another.
+Networks provide routes and allow you to traveling from one place to another.
 Bodies also have a network that describes the spacial relationships of body parts.

 Network names must be globally unique.